INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 	}

 	/*
-	VarHandle does not use diamond syntax :(
-	We are required to make an ugly cast to indicate return type */
+	VarHandle does not use generics (diamond syntax) :( We are required to make an ugly cast to indicate the return type */
 	public int nextValue() {
 	    return (int) COUNTER_REF.getAndAdd(this, 1);